Quick Answer: How do you truly embrace your imperfections?

 Well, we are here to tell you to stop it.
 Just pack it in.

 Take Sir Cucumber Dog, for instance.
 He is our resident guru and the face of the brand.
-As a plush toy pug who unironically rocks a green cucumber-print suit, a yellow bow tie, and a cucumber monocle, he is the absolute pinnacle of not caring about conventional standards.
+As a plush toy pug who unironically rocks a green cucumber print suit, a yellow bow tie, and a cucumber monocle, he is the absolute pinnacle of not caring about conventional standards.
 He is not trying to be a majestic wolf.
 He is just happy being his slightly absurd, perfectly squishy self.
+(And just to be clear, he is the boss, so the plush toy is strictly not for sale).

 Lesson 1: The Art of the Snort (Why Filters Are for Coffee, Not People)